 - 1/2 cup earth balance or other vegan butter

 - 1/4 cup water

 - 1/2 cup chopped pecans or walnuts (optional)

-- Make topping by putting sugar butter and water in a sauce pan over moderate heat.
+- Make the topping by putting sugar butter and water in a saucepan over moderate heat.

-- Pour into a 9x13 inch pan or 10 inch round cake pan or baking dish.
+- Pour into a 9×13 inch pan or 10 inch round cake pan or baking dish.

 - Sprinkle nuts evenly over syrup.
 It will begin to firm up.

-- Roll the dough out to a 9x14 rectangle on lightly floured surface.
+- Roll the dough out to a 9×14 rectangle on a lightly floured surface.

-- Combine the sugar, cinnamon and butter and spread it evenly over the dough (I usually use a small brush).
+- Spread the mixture evenly over the dough (I usually use a small brush).

 - Starting from one long side, roll the dough up like a jellyroll, pinching to seal the outside edge.

-- Cut into 12-16 slices and arrange evenly over topping.
+- Cut into 12-16 slices and arrange evenly in the pan over the topping.
 Do not worry about spaces.

 - Place the pan in a warm place and allow the dough to rise until doubled in volume (40-60 minutes).

 - Bake about 30 minutes until buns are medium brown.

 - Let stand 3-5 minutes*, then invert onto a platter or sheet of foil.

 - * Don’t let them sit too long as the topping will start to harden as it cools!

 Keywords: sweet, sticky buns, cinnamon, vegan dessert, vegan, holiday treat